 The NASA EPSCoR program is directed to those jurisdictions that have not, in the past, participated equitably in competitive aerospace and aerospace-related research activities.
 Twenty-four states, the Commonwealth of Puerto Rico, the U.S. Virgin Islands, and Guam currently participate.
 Five federal agencies conduct EPSCoR programs, including NASA.

-The goal of NASA EPSCoR is to provide seed funding that will enable jurisdictions to develop an academic research enterprise directed toward long-term, self-sustaining, nationally-competitive capabilities in aerospace and aerospace-related research.
+NASA EPSCoR provides seed funding enabling jurisdictions (states) to develop an academic research enterprise directed toward long-term, self-sustaining, nationally-competitive capabilities in aerospace and aerospace-related research.

 NASA EPSCoR objectives are to:

 - Contribute to and promote the development of research infrastructure in EPSCoR jurisdictions and in areas of strategic importance to the NASA mission

 - Improve the capabilities of the jurisdictions to gain support from sources outside the NASA EPSCoR program